ys/bonjour/content/shop/bill-s-diesel/index.md

     value: "shr_1QqLLWFaA8Wpl3EpPPTIAW1F"

 ---

 Taken in the middle of the Joshua Tree desert.
 I noticed that old garage and had to stop.
+It was right before our departure.
+Early morning shots are my favorites on the road.

 *Limited edition of 5.
 Signed and numbered.*